The Advantages of Modular Process Plants

 Design compatibility: Modules must be designed to integrate smoothly with existing infrastructure.

-Transportation logistics: Size and weight of modules should comply with transport regulations.
+Transportation logistics: Size and weight of modules should comply with transport limitations and regulations.

-Site preparation: Foundations and utilities must be ready to receive modules.
+Site preparation: Foundations and utilities must be ready to receive modules (avoids dual handling and storage).

-Testing and commissioning: Modules should undergo thorough factory acceptance tests before shipment.
+Testing and commissioning: Modules should undergo thorough factory acceptance tests before shipment and be designed with plug and play assembly in mind.

-Supplier expertise: Choose experienced providers who understand modular construction and industry requirements.
+Supplier expertise: Selected Modular Equipment providers must use experienced (sub)providers who understand modular construction and industry requirements.

-Following these guidelines helps avoid common pitfalls such as delays, cost overruns, and operational issues.
+Following these guidelines helps avoid common pitfalls during the construction phase such as delays, cost overruns, and operational issues.

 Maximizing Project Value with Modular Process Plants